gg5d/Sequential_GD/README.md

 # Sequential Gradient Descent Comparison

-This project compares three different ways of training a simple neural network on the MNIST dataset:
+This project compares three different ways of training a simple neural network:

 1. **normalGD** – Uses PyTorch autograd for backprop and does manual parameter updates (no optimizer).
 2. **pytorchGD** – Re-implements the forward and backward pass using PyTorch Tensors, updates all weights at once.